biocorecrg/NGS-QC-Course/docs/about.rst

 Outline
 ============

-This NGS Quality Control (QC) course will train participants to run FASTQC on short reads obtained with Illumina and interpret the quality control parameters offered by this tool.
+This NGS Quality Control (QC) course will train participants to understand and interpret the basics of quality control in the main steps of the NGS pipeline, such as library preparation, sequencing reads, preprocessing, and alignment.

 .. _home-page-learning:

 Learning objectives
 ============

-* Know the main steps of a library preparation in DNA-seq and RNA-seq, the bias introduced in each of this and solutions to avoid them
+* Understand the library preparation steps and sources of error.
-* Learn how the main sequencing technologies works (Illumina for short reads and Nanopore for long reads).
+* Main factors for choose an appropiate library preparation kit
-* Execute/Run the main quality control tools for raw data (FASTQC/NanoPlot and FASQ-Screen) obtained for short and long reads.
+* Understand the sequencing technology of Illumina.
-* Understand the FASTQ format and interpret the Quality Control report offered by theese tools.
+* Interpret the Quality Control Parameters offered by FASTQC.
-* Aggregate the QC reports of different tools and samples with MULTIQC.
+* Description of the main tools for low quality reads and adapter removal.
-* Execute and learn about the preprocessing tools for adapter and low quality reads removal (TRIMMOMATIC, Cutadapter, Sickle, Fastp).
+* Knowing of the different tools for alignment of short reads and the main parameters to check after alignment.

 .. _home-page-prereq:

 Prerequisite / technical requirements
 ============

-Being comfortable working with the CLI (command-line interface) in a Linux-based environment (Introductory courses to CLI may be recommended)git .
+Being comfortable working with the CLI (command-line interface) in a Linux-based environment.